 Zero-to-One: Solo-build a real-time information aggregator with AI synthesis using Anthropic's API — perform both product and engineering disciplines.

-Design a custom intergation with secure authentication, user management, session control, and reto-radar-inspired dark UI.
+Design: A custom integration with secure authentication, user management, session control, and reto-radar-inspired dark UI.

 V0-V1: This was a total vibecode.
 A vague idea and playing with incremental UX changes to dial in an experience.

-V1-V2: More structured investigations, engineering design choices, and nuance UX.
+V1-V2: More structured investigations, engineering design choices, and nuanced UX decisions.
 Code base matured incrementally.

 Currently in V5: Automated source research and imports